rcadecaro/thorio/README.md

 	    fooController.prototype.onopen = function (timestamp) {
 	        this.invoke({ message: "onopen fired on foo", created: timestamp.toString(), age: this.age }, "say", this.alias);
 	    },
-	    // send a message to all clients connected to foo fooController.prototype.all = function (data, controller, topic) {
+	    // send a message to all clients connected to 'foo' fooController.prototype.all = function (data, controller, topic) {
 	        this.invokeToAll({ message: data.message, created: data.created, age: this.age }, "say", this.alias);
 	    };